New Moon on

 Moon after descending node

-1 day after descending node on 1 August 2065 at 05:11 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 14 August 2065 at 04:46 in ♑ Capricorn.
+1 day after descending node on 1 August 2065 at 05:11 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 August 2065 at 04:46 in ♑ Capricorn.

 Moon after northern standstill

-4 days since the previous standstill on 29 July 2065 at 06:45 in ♊ Gemini when the Moon has reached North declination of ∠26.196°, the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-26.171° at the point of next southern standstill on 11 August 2065 at 14:30 in ♐ Sagittarius.
+4 days since the last northern standstill on 29 July 2065 at 06:45 in ♊ Gemini when the Moon has reached North declination of ∠26.196° the lunar orbit is extending southward over the next 9 days to face maximum declination of ∠-26.171° at the point of next southern standstill on 11 August 2065 at 14:30 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy